aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/open-a-document-read-only/_index.md

 ﻿---
-title: Open a Document Read-Only – Aspose.Words for .NET
+title: Open a Document Read-Only in C#
 articleTitle: Open a Document Read-Only
 linktitle: Open a Document Read-Only
 description: "Aspose.Words for .NET allows you to make your document read-only so that the content can be copied or read, but not modified."